CopilotC-Nvim/CopilotChat.nvim/README.md

 ### Configuration

-You can customize the CopilotChat plugin using the following configuration options:
+You have the ability to tailor this plugin to your specific needs using the configuration options outlined below:

 ```lua
 {